Seydabomb/JS-Frameworks-Assignment-Set-1/README.md

     - You can create a new account
     - Styling with Vanilla CSS
     - Scoping Styles with CSS Modules
+      - CSS classes are scoped to the component (files) which import them -> No CSS class name clashes
     - CSS-in-JS styling with "Styled Components"
 - Part 2
   - Styling with Tailwind CSS